 Rickettsial typhi refers to a group of three arthropod-borne rickettsial infections that cause typhus fever.
 These infections are also called typhus group rickettsial disease.
 These infections are:

 - Murine typhus.

 Who gets rickettsia typhi?

-Louse-borne epidemic typhus is seen in emergency situations where there is overcrowding and washing facilities are limited, for example in refugee camps.
+Louse-borne epidemic typhus is seen in emergency situations where there is overcrowding and washing facilities are limited (eg, in refugee camps).

 Classification of rickettsia typhi

 Epidemic louse-borne typhus